Non-Existent Moments of Earnings Growth: Introduction

 Given the above concerns about existing approaches, we aim for an alternative measure of tail heaviness to characterize the earnings risk conditional on individuals' attributes.
 The conditional Pareto exponent is proposed as our robust measure of tail heaviness.
 We have the elegant characterization that the conditional kurtosis/skewness/variance is infinite if and only if the conditional Pareto exponent is smaller than the value of four/three/two.
 We propose methods of estimation and inference about the Pareto exponent in the conditional distribution of earnings risk given observed attributes, such as gender, age, and base-year income level.
 Unlike the aforementioned approaches, this new method can be used to characterize the tail heaviness robustly even if the rate of tail decay is slower than exponential ones and even if the population kurtosis, skewness, or variance is infinite.
+We emphasize that we do \textit{not} make the assumption that data follow a Pareto distribution.
+Instead, we only assume the regularly varying (RV) tail condition, which nonparametrically encompasses a broad class of distributions, including Pareto, Student-t, Cauchy, and F distributions among many others.
+Numerous recent papers document that the distribution of income/earnings, both in levels and growth, roughly follows the power law, which necessarily entails ‘extreme’ observations and endorses our assumption -- see for instance \citet*{guvenen2021data} for earnings growth and \citet*{guvenen2022global} for additional empirical evidence that supports our assumption.\footnote{Based on the evidence provided by all papers submitted within the Global Income Dynamics Projects (GRID), \citet*{guvenen2022global} report that the distribution of income growth has thick Pareto tails in all 13 countries currently under the GRID.} The RV tail condition is in line with these observations from the literature.

 To illustrate the empirical significance, we apply the proposed method to two data sets: the UK NESPD and the US PSID, with our focus on the former.
 NESPD is an employer-based survey data set on individual earnings in the UK and has been investigated very recently \citep*[cf.][]{de2021wage,bell2021time}.
 We contribute to this new literature with the following three findings.
 First, we find that the distribution of the earnings changes (measured by the difference between the log earnings across two subsequent years) conditional on age, gender, and past earnings exhibits substantially heavy tails.
 The conditional Pareto exponent is significantly less than four for the majority of the subpopulations, raising the concern that the kurtosis may be infinite.
 Also, the conditional Pareto exponent is significantly less than three or even two for some subpopulations, and we thus reject the hypothesis of finite conditional skewness and even finite conditional variance.
 These results are robust across years, including the period of recession in 2007-2008 and the period of positive growth in 2015-2016 among others.